‘Our family loves Kansas and it is a very sad moment’: Kansas family forced to leave U.S., pleads for help

-TOPEKA (KSNT) – Tamas Kowalik has been living in Manhattan, Kansas with his family since 2019.
+TOPEKA, Kan.
+(KSNT) – Tamas Kowalik has been living in Manhattan, Kansas, with his family since 2019.
 After making the trip from Hungary with his wife, Olena, and his children, they’re now getting ready to pack their bags.

 Tamas said it started earlier this summer, when he ran into roadblocks, after being approved for a special green card: an EB-2 National Interest Waiver.
 What started as a celebration led to a months-long journey of trying to get answers—with no luck.

-“We learned that the ‘Adjustment of Status’ takes up to a year or maybe more…,” Kowalick told Kansas Capitol Bureau in an interview Friday.
-“Until that happens, and we get the green card, I can’t work and I can’t travel because I wouldn’t be able to return.”
+“We learned that the ‘Adjustment of Status’ takes up to a year or maybe more,” Kowalick told the Kansas Capitol Bureau in an interview Friday.
+“Until that happens, and we get the green card, I can’t work, and I can’t travel because I wouldn’t be able to return.”

 Tamas also got word that his mother, who lives in Hungary, was diagnosed with cancer.
 As her only son, he said he’s making the choice to fly out to be with her, even though he has no way of coming back.